skadyansna/SAVIdashboard/README.md

 Step 2
 # install npm for node
 Step 3
-# using the terminal run the shell script and also the authentication file
+# using the terminal run the authentication file and then the shell script sumit.sh
 Step 4
 # Then spin up the local server using node.js
 Step 5